Marklogic-retired/marklogic-data-hub/examples/tweets/README.md

 1. Load the tweets by pressing the **Load Data** button next to ingest-tweets.
 When prompted, choose the input folder.
 Set the collection to **tweets**.
 Set the Data Format to **Documents**.
 Check the **Input Files are Compressed** checkbox.
 Now Press **Submit**.

 1. At this point you have loaded the sample tweets.
-You can browse the data via [QConsole](http://localhost:8000/qconsole) or by searching the REST endpoint on the Staging Http Server [http://localhost:8010/v1/search](http://localhost:8010/v1/search). *Your port may be different if you changed it during setup*
+You can browse the data via [QConsole](http://localhost:8000/qconsole) in the data-hub-STAGING database or by searching the REST endpoint on the Staging Http Server [http://localhost:8010/v1/search](http://localhost:8010/v1/search). *Your port may be different if you changed it during setup*

 1. To run the conformance flow simply press the **Run** button next to the "conform-tweets" flow.